Where does child marriage happen?

 Extremely vulnerable to violence

 Girls who marry as children are often married to older men, which intensifies power imbalances in the relationship.
-Subordinate to their husbands and families, intimate partner violence is more prevalent and more severe amongst girls who marry as children, than amongst women who provide informed consent to marry.9
+Subordinate to their husbands and families, domestic violence by an intimate partner is more prevalent and more severe amongst girls who marry as children, than amongst women who provide informed consent to marry.9

 For many girls child marriage subjects them to rape and abuse for the rest of their lives.
 Isolated from friends and family they have limited means to get support or share what they are going through.